 SCREEN: Talent change the settings and acquires a second image by exciting at 640 nm and reading emission only at 660-690 nm.

-To analyze, in the Image menu, choose Color, and use the Merge Channel function to create a composite of the two channels [1].
+To analyze, open the images in FIJI.
+In the Image menu, choose Color, and use the Merge Channel function to create a composite of the two channels [1].
 Observe if the liposomes imaged in two different channels display good colocalization or whether visible drift occurred [2].

 SCREEN: Talent creates a composite of two channels.